-Carpenter ants are among the the largest ants in the United States, measuring up to 20 mm—or roughly ¾ of an inch.
+Carpenter ants are among the largest ants in the United States, measuring up to 20 mm—or roughly ¾ of an inch.
 Most often black but sometimes red or yellow, carpenter ants live both indoors and outdoors, nesting inside moist, decaying wood (like old tree trunks, or rotting wooden boards in human structures).
 This can make it hard to get rid of carpenter ants.
 While they burrow and colonize inside wooden materials like termites, unlike termites, they do not consume wood.
 Instead, their diet is like that of other ants, consisting mostly of sweet foods and meats.

 Because they do not eat wood, carpenter ants are not nearly as damaging to homes as termites.
 However, if given enough time, a highly developed and mature colony can cause extensive damage to nearly any wooden structure.
-With queens living up to 25 years, it’s not hard to imagine how costly a carpenter ant colony couble be to a homeowner.
-If you’re seeing these little carpenters crawling throughout your home or looking to prevent an infestation before it takes hold, here’s 10 Non-Toxic Tips to Get Rid of Carpenter Ants.
+With queens living up to 25 years, it’s not hard to imagine how costly a carpenter ant colony can be to a homeowner.
+If you’re seeing these little carpenters crawling throughout your home or just looking to prevent an infestation before it takes hold, here are 10 Non-Toxic Tips to Get Rid of Carpenter Ants.

 Prevention is always the best form of pest control.
 Follow these simple guidelines to keep carpenter ants out of your home.